gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: Hybrid Traffic Generator: Initializing Variables
+## 06-traffic-gen: Hybrid Generator: Initializing Variables

 Now, let's start adding code to `_create_cores`.
-First, let's declare our list of cores and define the number of Linear/Random Traffic Generator Cores.
+First, let's declare our list of cores and define the number of Linear/Random Generator Cores.
 Add the following lines under the comment labeled `(1)`.

 ```python
 core_list = []